 Tree save overhang & utility easements - sites in Tier 1, 2, and 3 Place Types or nonresidential sites in Tier 4 Place Types may include existing tree canopy which overhangs existing underground utility easements only if existing canopy is provided from healthy and structurally sound trees and the canopy will be preserved during duration of project construction.
 Only the dripline area overhanging utility easements may be used to meet green area requirements and must be depicted on final plats.
+Any area within the utility easement being used for green area credit shall be included in overall site calculations.

-Power distribution lines - small maturing trees planted within 25' of distribution lines in accordance with Duke Energy's approved planting list and area requirements may count toward tree save.
+Power distribution lines - small maturing trees planted within 25' of distribution lines in accordance with Duke Energy or other power utility's's approved planting list and area requirements may count toward tree save.